-|Velocity Points||1 point / $|
+|Velocity Points||Up to 1.5 point / $|

-|Singapore Airlines KrisFlyer Miles||1 Mile / $|
+|Singapore Airlines KrisFlyer miles||Up to 1 Mile / $|

-|Cathay Pacific Asia Miles||1 Mile / $|
+|Cathay Pacific Asia Miles||Up to 1.5 Mile / $|

-There’s also a $200 Travel Credit that can be used through Amex Travel which can offset some of the annual fee.
+There’s also a $200 travel credit that can be used through Amex Travel which can offset some of the annual fee.

-The earn rate on everyday spend of 1 point per $ is good, but it’s the 3 points per $ spent in supermarkets, 2 points per $ on fuel and the number of transfer partners that American Express Membership Rewards offer that make it a potentially great points earner.
+All up, the earn rate on everyday spend of 1 point per $1 is good, but it’s the 3 points per $1 spent in supermarkets and on fuel, as well as the number of transfer partners that American Express Membership Rewards offer that make it a potentially great points earner.

-For regular credit card users, this is one of the best points earning cards out there, given the potential to triple your points haul on your everyday shopping.
+For regular credit card users, this is one of the best points-earning cards out there, given the potential to triple your points haul on your everyday shopping.